 INNER JOIN Customers c ON o.CustomerID = c.CustomerID;

-SQL Server uses statistics to determine the most efficient query execution plan.
-Outdated statistics can lead to suboptimal plans.
-Regularly update statistics to ensure the query optimizer has accurate information.
+SQL Server uses statistics to create efficient query execution plans.
+Outdated statistics can lead to suboptimal plans and poor performance.
+To ensure your statistics are up to date, use the following command:

 Writing efficient queries in SQL Server Management Studio is both an art and a science.
-By following these tips, you can improve query performance, reduce resource consumption, and ensure your database remains responsive and scalable.
-Remember to test and analyze your queries regularly, as even small changes can have a significant impact on performance.
+By following these tips, you can improve query performance, reduce resource usage, and ensure your database runs smoothly.
+Remember to test your queries, analyze execution plans, and continuously refine your approach as your database evolves.

 Do you have any favorite tips for optimizing SQL queries?
 Share them in the comments below!